Cost Update

 Disposal & Cleanup

-Removal of old units
+Removal of old units and site debris

 Permits & Admin

-City of Saskatoon fees
+City of Saskatoon building permits

 πŸ“‹What's Included